 Degree in the major field of study in which they earned the Associate's Degree.
-Requests for further information should be sent to the Office of Student Services at student.services@uopeople.edu for the Arabic Division.
+Requests for further information should be sent to the Office of Student Services at student.services@uopeople.edu for the English program and student.services@ar.uopeople.edu for the Arabic Division.